Version from 12.09.2023

 8. obligation to provide personal data

-Within the framework of our business relationship, you must provide us with the personal data required for the establishment and execution of a business relationship and the fulfilment of the associated contractual obligations (you do not generally have a legal obligation to provide us with data).
-Without this data, we will generally not be able to conclude or execute a contract with you (or the body or person you represent).
-Nor can the website be used if certain information to secure data traffic (such as IP address) is not disclosed.
+In the context of our business relationship, you must provide those personal data that are necessary for the establishment and implementation of a business relationship and the fulfillment of the associated contractual obligations (you usually do not have a legal obligation to provide us with data).
+Without this data, we will generally not be able to enter into or perform a contract with you (or the entity or person you represent).
+Also, the website cannot be used if certain traffic-securing information (such as IP address) is not disclosed.

 We process your personal data partly automatically with the aim of evaluating certain personal aspects (profiling).
-We use profiling in particular to provide you with targeted information and advice on products.
-In doing so, we use evaluation instruments that enable us to provide communication and advertising tailored to your needs, including market and opinion research.
+We use profiling in particular to be able to inform and advise you about products in a targeted manner.
+In doing so, we use evaluation tools that enable us to provide needs-based communication and advertising, including market and opinion research.

 10. rights of the data subject

-Within the framework of the data protection law applicable to you and to the extent provided for therein (such as in the case of the DSGVO), you have the right to information, correction, deletion, the right to limit data processing and otherwise to object to our data processing and to surrender certain personal data for the purpose of transfer to another body (so-called data portability).
-Please note, however, that we reserve the right to assert the restrictions provided for by law, for example if we are obliged to store or process certain data, if we have an overriding interest in doing so (insofar as we are entitled to invoke this) or if we need them for the assertion of claims.
-We will inform you in advance if any costs are incurred by you.
+Within the scope of the data protection law applicable to you and insofar as provided therein (such as in the case of the GDPR), you have the right to information, correction, deletion, the right to restriction of data processing and otherwise the right to object to our data processing, in particular those for the purposes of direct marketing, profiling operated for direct advertising and other legitimate interests in the processing, as well as to the release of certain personal data for the purpose of transfer to another entity (so-called data portability).
+Please note, however, that we reserve the right to enforce the restrictions provided for by law, for example if we are obliged to retain or process certain data, have an overriding interest in doing so (insofar as we are entitled to rely on this) or require it for the assertion of claims.
+If you incur costs, we will inform you in advance.
 We have already informed you about the possibility of revoking your consent in section 3.
-Please note that the exercise of these rights may conflict with contractual agreements and that this may have consequences such as premature termination of the contract or cost consequences.
-In this case we will inform you in advance where this is not already contractually regulated.
+Please note that the exercise of these rights may conflict with contractual agreements and may have consequences such as the premature termination of the contract or cost consequences.
+We will inform you in advance if this is not already contractually regulated.

-The exercise of such rights generally requires that you clearly prove your identity (e.g. by means of a copy of your identity card, where your identity is otherwise not clear or cannot be verified).
-To assert your rights, you can contact us at the address given in section 1.
+The exercise of such rights usually requires that you clearly prove your identity (e.g. by means of a copy of your ID card, where your identity is otherwise not clear or cannot be verified).
+To exercise your rights, you can contact us at the address given in section 1.

-Furthermore, every data subject has the right to enforce his or her rights in court or to lodge a complaint with the competent data protection authority.
-The competent data protection authority in Switzerland is the Federal Data Protection and Information Commissioner http://www.edoeb.admin.ch.
+In addition, every data subject has the right to enforce his or her claims in court or to file a complaint with the competent data protection authority.
+The competent data protection authority in Switzerland is the Federal Data Protection and Information Commissioner.